lukaszjedrasiak/notebook--js/events.md

 ```

 ### addEventListener

+Using the `.addEventListener()` method, we can have a DOM element listen for a specific event and execute a block of code when the event is detected.
+The DOM element that listens for an event is called the _event target_ and the block of code that runs when the event happens is called the _event handler_.

 This method is a way to add multiple handlers for one event (i.e. highlight a button and show message after a click):
 - [addEventListener](addEventListener)
 - [removeEventListener](removeEventListener)